Grouper

-Groupers are fish of any of a number of genera in the subfamily Epinephelinae of the family Serranidae, in the order Perciformes.
+Groupers are a diverse group of marine ray-finned fish in the family Epinephelidae, in the order Perciformes.

-Not all serranids are called "groupers"; the family also includes the sea basses.
+Groupers were long considered a subfamily of the seabasses in Serranidae, but are now treated as distinct.
+Not all members of this family are called "groupers".
 The common name "grouper" is usually given to fish in one of two large genera: Epinephelus and Mycteroperca.
-In addition, the species classified in the small genera Anyperidon, Cromileptes, Dermatolepis, Graciela, Saloptia, and Triso are also called "groupers."
-Fish in the genus Plectropomus are referred to as "coral groupers."
+In addition, the species classified in the small genera Anyperidon, Cromileptes, Dermatolepis, Graciela, Saloptia, and Triso are also called "groupers".
+Fish in the genus Plectropomus are referred to as "coral groupers".
 These genera are all classified in the subfamily Epiphelinae.
-However, some of the hamlets (genus Alphestes), the hinds (genus Cephalopholis), the lyretails (genus Variola), and some other small genera (Gonioplectrus, Niphon, Paranthias) are also in this subfamily, and occasional species in other serranid genera have common names involving the word "grouper."
-Nonetheless, the word "grouper" on its own is usually taken as meaning the subfamily Epinephelinae.
+However, some of the hamlets (genus Alphestes), the hinds (genus Cephalopholis), the lyretails (genus Variola), and some other small genera (Gonioplectrus, Niphon, Paranthias) are also in this subfamily, and occasional species in other serranid genera have common names involving the word "grouper".
+Nonetheless, the word "grouper" on its own is usually taken as meaning the family Epinephelidae.